DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

     let it run so it creates its file structure
   * down the containers: `docker-compose up -d`
   * from backup copy the direcotries `data`, `configs`, `themes` in to `nextcloud-data` replacing the ones in place
-  * from backup copy the backup database in to `nextcloud-data-db`
+  * from backup copy the backup database in to `nextcloud-db-data`
   * start the containers: `docker-compose up -d`
   * set the correct user ownership of the direcotries copied:</br>
     `docker exec --workdir /var/www/html nextcloud chown -R www-data:www-data config data themes`